Zuehlke/software-engineering-corner/drafts/taking-a-byte-of-the-carbon-cake.md

 * **Right-size Databases**

   Database can have a significant carbon footprint.
-Right-size with appropriate data management …have a data archive policy, manage data to carbon-cheaper storage where practical.
+Right-size with appropriate data management, own a data archive policy, manage data to carbon-cheaper storage where practical.
 [AWS Well Architected: Sustainable A4](https://docs.aws.amazon.com/wellarchitected/latest/framework/sus_sus_data_a4.html)

 * **Compute Outliers**

-  Services that are particularly light on CPU, or underused memory and disk, though take care to be sure about failover and resilience configurations.
+  Identify services that are particularly light on CPU, or underused memory and disk, though take care to be sure about failover and resilience configurations.

 * **Choice of Disk**

-  Be frugal with your choice of SSD over HDD storage, it’s double the cost.
+  Be frugal with your choice of SSD over HDD storage, it has significantly higher carbon footprint, ranging from 4x to 20x depending on cloud provider.
   This might be a 'low effort' activity, however as it's likely SSD was originally chosen for performance reasons, such as a use in a cache, the effort here is in performance testing such as load, soak or similar.

 These medium-effort activities are clearly not free, and are probably best considered a form of technical debt and managed as such alongside project feature development.